sydasif/ansible-networking-lab/README.md

 ### Ansible ad-hoc command

-An Ansible ad-hoc command uses the usr/bin/ansible command-line tool to automate a single task on one or more managed nods.
+An Ansible ad-hoc command uses the usr/bin/ansible command-line tool to automate a single task on one or more managed nodes.

 > ansible -i hosts all -m ping
 >